mightysabean/cv-templating/README.rst

 If you find something wrong, please write an
 `issue <https://github.com/victe/cv-templating/issues>`__ in the repo.
-I do not have many time to spend in this project, but I will try to respond to all your enquiries (maybe not so fast, please be indulgent with me).
+I do not have much time to spend in this project, but I will try to respond to all your enquiries (maybe not so fast, please be indulgent with me).